napari/napari/docs/guides/color.md

 1. A dictionary that maps from values to colors.
 2. A cycle of fallback colors that used when a value is not found in the dictionary.

-For example, we could define a points layer's face color to be mapped from an optional cell type
+For example, a points layer's face color could be mapped from an optional cell type

 ```python
 In  [9]: points.properties = {'cell_type': ['astrocyte', 'microglia', None]}